With the Stantons: For photos, verbiage, and recordings related to the Side of Stantons band, visit this page.

 Many of Cooke's songs are noted for being simultaneously wry and mildly poignant.
 He is a songwriter for whom irony is not merely an agent of laughter, but an essential, delicate instrument with which to gauge life’s everyday struggles and small victories.
 The best of his compositions elicit a chuckle one moment, and misty tear the next.
 Songwriting influences include Roger Miller, Loudon Wainwright III, Dar Williams, and Don Henry.

-Cooke also sometimes performs in small combos around the area, playing mandolin and guitar, while also singing, on old-time and classic country songs such as "Bury Me Beneath the Willow" and "In the Pines."
-He serves also as president of the all-volunteer Folkus Project, which stages folk and acoustic concerts in Syracuse (www.folkus.org).
-And he leads and facilitates a monthly gathering of local songwriters, called the Words & Music Songwriters Woodshed.
+Cooke is also a member of Genesee Ted, a local combo performing bluegrass, classic country, and old-time mountain music.
+In this band, Cooke plays mandolin, guitar, and Strumstick, while also singing songs such as "Bury Me Beneath the Willow" and "In the Pines."
+He serves also as a lead volunteer of the nonprofit Folkus Project, which stages folk and acoustic concerts in Syracuse (www.folkus.org).

 “Snowball’s Chance” Released in fall 2003, "Snowball's Chance" is a 15-song album that features Cooke’s combo of the time, His Band Joe, which was Joe Cleveland on banjo, guitar, and vocals; and John Dancks on bass.
 Selections on this album typify the range of Cooke’s outlook, from the mildly acerbic “It’s About Freakin’ Time” to the moving and utterly original “Bone” and “Cold Day in Hell.”
 The album immediately earned a four-out-of-four-star review from the Syracuse Post-Standard’s Mark Bialczak, who later named “Snowball’s Chance” the #3 local album of 2003.